Waterfront East LRT: Demand

 In January 2019, the Waterfront BIA (a neighbourhood business group) estimates a $1.2 billion loss of productivity and a $20 billion loss of federal, provincial and local tax revenue if the opening of the East Bayfront LRT were delayed from 2025 to 2045.
 The BIA hopes that the line will open by 2025 which according to the BIA would stimulate commercial and residential development providing 135,000 new jobs and housing 67,000 residents along the proposed line.

 Alternatives to streetcar operation

 The City of Toronto considered a bus service running in the former streetcar's dedicated right-of-way.
 The challenge for such a service to the eastern waterfront is the connection at Union Station for transferring passengers.
 There is limited sidewalk space for both pedestrians and transit stops along Bay Street.
 Buses would have to compete with other traffic through the Bay Street underpass and mixed traffic south to Queens Quay.

 The City also considered replacing the streetcar track in the 400 m tunnel under Bay Street between Union Station and Queen's Quay with a driverless people-mover system; this option also included changing the streetcar routing so it only ran along Queen's Quay.

 In April 2019, staff recommended continuing streetcar operation under Bay Street to Union Station, along with extending platforms and adding extra tracks along the Union Station streetcar loop.

+In June 2025, the TTC created dedicated bus lanes along Queens Key East.
+However, city planners said such lanes would become inadequate to accommodate future riders as more housing is built along the route.
+Also according to planners, the line would be too close to the water for a subway.
+Thus, a streetcar line became the preferred choice.